 Handling Transformations: The algorithm automatically handles rotations, reflections (handedness), and translations between the maps, making it fully automatic and robust.

-Final Alignment: The optimal transformation matrix O is applied to φ₂, aligning it precisely with φ₁ for accurate comparisons and analyses.
+Final Alignment: The optimal transformation matrix O is applied to φ₂, aligning it with φ₁ for accurate comparisons and analyses.

-This method leverages the common lines between projection images to achieve high-precision alignment of density maps.
+The core idea of EMalign is to leverage common lines between projection images to achieve high-precision alignment of density maps.

 3.3.
 Implementation